restic/restic/doc/manual.rst

 ``forget --keep-daily 7 --keep-weekly 5 --keep-monthly 12 --keep-yearly 75``
-will keep the most recent 7 daily snapshots, then 4 (remember, 7 dailies already include a week!) last-day-of-the-weeks and 11 or 12 last-day-of-the-months.
-(11 or 12 depends if the 5 weeklies cross a month).
+will keep the most recent 7 daily snapshots, then 4 (remember, 7 dailies already include a week!) last-day-of-the-weeks and 11 or 12 last-day-of-the-months (11 or 12 depends if the 5 weeklies cross a month).
-And ofcourse 75 last-day-of-the-year snapshots.
+And finally 75 last-day-of-the-year snapshots.
 All other snapshots are removed.

 Autocompletion